“A permanent solution to a temporary state.”

-World Suicide Prevention Day is held on September 10th each year as an initiative of the International Association for Suicide Prevention (IASP), and is co-sponsored by the World Health Organization (WHO).
-Begun in 2003, the purpose of World Suicide Prevention Day is to improve education about suicide, disseminate information, decrease stigmatization and, most importantly, raise awareness that suicide is preventable.
+World Suicide Prevention Day is held on September 10th each year and is co-sponsored by the World Health Organization (WHO).
+The purpose WSPD is to improve education, disseminate information, decrease stigmatization and, most importantly, raise awareness that suicide can be preventable.

 Suicide Prevention And Awareness

-Anyone can show their support of suicide prevention and awareness, or for the survivors of suicide and/or for the memory of loved ones lost.
-It is called “Light a Candle on World Suicide Prevention Day at 8 PM.”
+Anyone can show their support of suicide prevention and awareness, or for the survivors, and/or for the memory of loved ones lost.
+It is called “Light a Candle on WSPD” and it happens at 8 PM.

-Get to know the resources that are available to help and that you can connect with if you suspect that someone is vulnerable.
+Get to know the resources that are available to help and that you can connect with, if you suspect that someone is at risk for suicide.
 Click to tweet